Pima County Public Library: Public library name changes

 1957-1990: Tucson Public Library (TPL), a change made by Tucson City Council.

 1990-2006: Tucson-Pima Public Library (TPPL), reflecting a new funding structure, the result of an agreement between the City of Tucson and Pima County to share library expenses 50-50.

-2006-present: Pima County Public Library (PCPL).
+2006–present: Pima County Public Library (PCPL).
 As of July 1, 2006, the library system is wholly funded and governed by the Pima County and its Board of Supervisors.
 It is still headquartered in Tucson, AZ.

 Services

-As of March 18, 2020, Library services have been adjusting frequently to prevent the spread of COVID-19.
-Please visit the library website for an up-to-date list of the services we can offer.

 The PCPL system offers a variety of services for both children and adults.
-For children, storytimes are offered, including bilingual storytimes at some library locations.
-Children can improve their reading skills through our Read to a Dog program.
+For children, storytimes are offered at some library locations.
+Children can improve their reading skills through the Read to a Dog program.
 Assistance with homework is also available online, by phone, and at specific library locations.
 Additional children's activities include El Dia de los Ninos/El Dia de los Libros, and the summer reading program.

 PCPL also provides information on clubs, events, and opportunities available to teens.
 At PCPL, teens can serve as library advocates, participate on an advisory board, and volunteer.
-Teen programs include "MegaMania!!," an annual fandom con, programming classes, gaming, and drawing and poetry contests.
+Teen programs include MegaMania (an annual fandom con), programming classes, gaming hangouts, and contests for art and poetry.
+101 Space at Joel D. Valdez Main Library also provides a safe place for teens to hang out, create, and try out new technologies like 3D printers and green screens.